Things to Do in Yunnan in August

 Best Activities in August

-High-altitude trekking around Shangri-La
+High-altitude hiking and trekking around Shangri-La

-Traditional mushroom foraging experiences
+Wild mushroom market tours and foraging experiences

-Tea plantation visits in Pu'er region
+Tea plantation visits and tea-picking experiences in Xishuangbanna

 August Events & Festivals